luigiselmi/mahoutrecommender/README.md

     $ mvn install

 ## Run
-In case Jetty is used as a servlet container you can create a base for Jetty, as explained in the [Jetty documentation](https://www.eclipse.org/jetty/documentation/current/quickstart-running-jetty.html) and copy the war file in the webapps folder.
+In case Jetty is used as a servlet container you can create a base for Jetty, as explained in the [Jetty documentation](https://www.eclipse.org/jetty/documentation/current/quickstart-running-jetty.html), and copy the war file in the webapps folder.
+You can rename the war file as ROOT.war so you will not need to use a context.
 From the Jetty base folder execute the command

     $ java -jar $JETTY_HOME/start.jar

+## Use
+You can send a request to the web service using the HTML page at http://localhost:8080/ with the id of the user for which you want the recommendation and the number of items to recommend.

 ## Version
 0.0.1

 ## Troubleshooting
 None

 ## License
 Apache 2.0